 Regardless of the desired outcome or goals, the reparations movement is much larger and more powerful than many realize.
 If you’ve read this entire series, you see that this movement, which started decades ago, has progressed from a demand made by James Foreman in 1969 for payment of 500 million dollars to a possible coming revolution that has made great strides by infecting churches, schools, our elected officials, and international law.

 In Obama’s Race Rhetoric Literally Scripted by the Reparations Movement and International Law, I explained some of the claims being made in reparation lawsuits and how President Obama’s race rhetoric is part of a strategy to advance those claims.

 Another claim being made is ‘unjust enrichment’.
 This is a legal claim that alleges that one party has been unjustly enriched at the expense of another.
-In other words, plaintiffs in reparation lawsuits are alleging that whites have and are still benefitting from the labor of slaves.
+In other words, plaintiffs in reparation lawsuits are alleging that whites have and are still benefiting from the labor of slaves.

 The race rhetoric coming from our President tells us that he believes this to be true as well.

 Most people have misunderstood the meaning of “You didn’t build that!”, because they aren’t looking at Obama as someone who supports reparations and believes white folks are enjoying the fruits of slave labor.

 In a video recently uncovered by Aaron Klein, Obama is heard making another statement that confirms he views successful people as ‘unjustly enriched’.
 In the video, Obama is speaking at a Harvard Law School black alumni celebration and says that those who have been successful in the private sector deny the “role of blind luck and a generation of women doing someone else’s laundry and looking after someone else’s children…” to get them there.

 What generation of women could he be referring to if not black women who worked in the homes of white families during the Jim Crow era?